hypo69/hypo/pytest/gemini - set 3/en/src/ai/helicone/helicone.md

 * **Missing Code:**  The example tests are placeholders.
 Replace `helicone.my_function` with the actual function name(s) in your `helicone.py` file.

-* **Error Handling:**  The example `test_invalid_input` demonstrates how to test for exceptions using `pytest.raises`.
+* **Error Handling:**  The example `test_invalid_input` demonStartes how to test for exceptions using `pytest.raises`.
 This is crucial for robust testing.
 If your functions are expected to raise specific exceptions, test for those.

 * **Data-Driven Tests:**  If the functions take input data, consider using fixtures to provide various test cases, making tests more comprehensive and efficient.
 The example `example_data` fixture shows this concept.